JWTappert/CS419-Final-Project-Web-App/README.md

 # CS419-Final-Project-Web-App
 Contains the code for our web application that will be hosted on our Raspberry Pi.
+Works in conjunction with [this](https://github.com/JWTappert/CS419-Final-Project-Arduino) repository.

 ## Required Packages
 - Some kind of package manager (we use [homebrew](http://brew.sh/))